 And then, Taylor wore all four jewels—tiara, earrings, brooch, and that astonishing engagement ring—for the premiere of Around the World in 80 Days at the Cannes Film Festival on May 6, 1957.
 Todd and Taylor’s daughter, Liza, was born exactly three months later.

-Taylor’s final appearance with Todd and the tiara took place on February 26, 1958.
+Taylor’s final appearance with Todd and the tiara took place at the Golden Globes on February 26, 1958.
 She wore the tiara, plus diamond girandole earrings and a diamond heart necklace, both gifts from Todd, with a Lanvin gown for the ceremony.
 The couple was gearing up for yet another glittering awards season.
 Taylor had been nominated for the first time for the Best Actress Oscar, recognizing her work in Raintree County.
 Soon, she would begin filming another Oscar-nominated role, Maggie in Cat on a Hot Tin Roof.

 In a profile written by Lloyd Shearer the same month, documenting Todd’s rise to fame, the producer was described as having “everything: the most successful movie of the past decade, millions of dollars, and, to cap it all, Elizabeth Taylor Todd, impeccably groomed and gowned, wearing a sparkling tiara, riding in a $25,000 Rolls Royce.”
 Sadly, though, Todd had only days left to enjoy it.
 On March 22, 1958, just four days before the Academy Awards ceremony, he perished in a plane crash in New Mexico.